DLDBox/iTuneSongs/README.md

 This object implements UITableViewDataSource protocol, while aggregating the iTunesDataSource.

 ### XML Path Parsing
 This application will demonstrate a XML object XMLPathParse which is designed to make parsing complex XML files much simpler.
 A path is provided which represent a XML element to a string, or attribute of interest within the XML.
 The XMLPathParse is giving the paths with an accompanying ID.
-As the XMLPathParse executes, it calls out to the XMLDelegate when it finds Path matches.
+As the XMLPathParse executes, it calls out to the XMLDelegate when it finds path matches.

         let xml =
         """